The Digital World

 Evaluate the site loading speed for every page element change being implemented.
 Site speed is an essential aspect of optimization.
 Test results from a poor load quality site might be statistically significant, but the conversion results will be misleading as the traffic to the site is skewed

 Starting with what matters the most, analyze each test result to uncover deeper insights into how users behave on website and the best way to guide them through the funnel.
 Test everything – just not all at once.
 Understand how different changes interact and impact the conversions.

 While CRO can make your sales funnel by lowering customer acquisition costs and maximizing profits, it can also break the funnel when executed without effective strategy and there is always room for improvement.
-You may also find it interesting to read our blog on ways to improve customer lifetime value (CLV) using data and analytics or how eBay uses data for their competitive advantage..

 The concepts discussed here are few of the common CRO scenarios involving analytics.
 To know more, email: firstname.lastname@example.org.